elementjs/elt-fa/README.md

 You need to import all the icons you use one by one.
 If you don't, then the icon will not be recognized and this will result in a compilation error, which is what we actually want.

+> NOTE : You **MUST** add yourself a dependency of @fortawesome/fontawesome-pro in your project before installing elt-fa for it to find the pro icons.

 # How to use it

 ```tsx